• Skip to primary navigation

 Instructions

-• Place a steamer basket in a medium pot, and add enough salted water to reach the bottom of the basket.
+• Place the potato chunks in a medium pot, and add enough salted water to cover them by 1 inch.
 Bring it to a boil, and reduce to a simmer.
-Add the potato chunks, cover the pot, and cook until tender when penetrated with a sharp knife (10 - 15 minutes depending on the size of the potato chunks).
-Remove and drain the water.
+Cook until tender (about 10 minutes, depending on the size of the potatoes).

 • Combine the sugar snap peas, radishes and mint in a large bowl.
 Add the potatoes, roasted asparagus and cooked lentils.